Stem cell transplant

-The total timeframe for a stem cell transplant is about 4–14 weeks.
+A stem cell transplant takes about 4–14 weeks.

 Types of stem cell transplant

-In both types of transplant, the stem cells are given intravenously (i.e. through a vein).
-They will circulate in the body for about 1 day before settling in the bone marrow space and developing into new bone marrow.
+In both types of transplant, the stem cells are given through a vein (intravenously).
+They will circulate in the body for about 1 day.
+They will then settle in the bone marrow space and become new bone marrow.